 2. The Town Hall and the Mangia Tower

-Many stately buildings overlooks Piazza del Campo and the most beautiful is Town Hall with the splendid Mangia Tower.
+Many stately buildings overlook Piazza del Campo and the most beautiful of all is the Town Hall with the splendid Mangia Tower.
 Here you can spend a couple of hours visiting the Civic Museum which houses artistic masterpieces including the Allegory of Good and Bad Government.

 Next to the Town Hall you can visit the Mangia Tower.
-With its 88 meters and 400 steps it offers an enchanting view of the city.
+With its height of 88 meters and 400 steps it offers an enchanting view of the city.

 3. The Duomo of Siena

 Wonderful.
-After seeing Piazza del Campo it is difficult to think to be astonished again.
-Instead, when you are in front of the Duomo of Siena with its beautiful facade with white and black marbles you will be amazed.
+After seeing Piazza del Campo it is difficult to expect to be astonished again.
+Instead, when you are in front of the Duomo of Siena with its beautiful facade with white and black marble you will be amazed.
 But this is not the best part.
 The best is inside: the floor decorated with precious mosaics is stunning.

 According to the initial project, the current Duomo should have been only one wing of the church.
-Today the “facetone” remains visible and open to testify that colossal project remained incomplete.
+Today the “Facciatone” (facade) remains visible and open to testify that this colossal project remained incomplete.

 4. The Baptistery

 Just behind the Duomo of Siena is the baptistery.
-For centuries the Baptistery contends for the Duomo as the most important religious place in the city.
+For centuries the Baptistery contended for the Duomo as the most important religious place in the city.
 Inside there are works of rare beauty.
-The protagonist is the baptismal font in bronze and marble, the best artists of the period work at this masterpiece.
+The protagonist is the baptismal font in bronze and marble, the best artists of the period worked on this masterpiece.